michelnossin/sparkscala/README.md

 git init
 git add ScalaSpark.ipynb
-git config --global user.email "michel.nossin@gmail.com"
-git config --global user.name "Michel Nossin" git commit -m "first commit"
+git config --global user.email "email" git config --global user.name "Name" git commit -m "first commit"
 <create a repo in git and use in next steps>
-git remote add origin https://github.com/michelnossin/sparkscala.git git push -u origin master
+git remote add origin https://github.com/yourgitaccount/<yourrepo>.git git push -u origin master

 Next time when using the docker image , you can just do the add,commit and push steps